-How would you ensure a cast and crew stay focused and productive through long hours?
+How would you ensure a cast and crew stays focused and productive through long hours?

 What experience do you have in directing a film?

-How does directing a film compare to direct a stage production?
+How does directing a film compare to directing a stage production?

 Take your interview prep to the next level.